-Avoid using binaural beats therapy while undertaking tasks that require alertness and full attention, such as driving.
-A person will need:
+It is important to avoid using binaural beats therapy while undertaking tasks that require alertness and full attention, such as driving.

 The results showed a decrease in anxiety, insulin-like growth factor, and dopamine.
-The participants also experienced an increase in quality of life.
-Researchers concluded that, although further study is needed in this area, binaural beats might improve self-reported anxiety.
+The participants also reported an increase in quality of life.
+The team concluded that although the small sample size means that further research is necessary, binaural beats might improve self-reported anxiety.

-Although there is little evidence of any adverse side effects of using binaural beat therapy, a literature review of some current studies have identified some
+Although there is little evidence of any adverse side effects of using binaural beat therapy, a literature review of studies identified conflicting data, so further research is necessary.

-As with any self-help type of tool, it is important that a person speaks with a healthcare provider or other qualified professional to see if binaural beats therapy is right for them.
+As with any self-help tool, it is important for a person to speak with a healthcare professional to determine whether binaural beats therapy is right for them.

 The quality of the available research is mixed.
 Many of the studies confirming the benefits of binaural beats therapy involved small cohorts and used subjective measurements, such as questionnaires.
 There are few recent, high quality studies supporting binary beat therapy as an effective treatment for anxiety.